-If you still connect your online storefront to the Amazon marketplace manually, we have some good news: there is a reliable connector that saves tons of time and effort.
-Meet the Boost my Shop Amazon Magento 2 extension – a revolutionary tool that allows to connect the desired sales channel to your primary ecommerce website.
-The module is fully integrated with both Magento 2 and Amazon, so you can connect the storefront to the marketplace worldwide.
-Also note that the Boost my Shop Amazon Magento 2 extension allows to connect multiple accounts and provides real time synchronization for both orders and products.
-Below, we describe this and other features in more details.
+If you still connect your online storefront to Amazon manually, we have some good news.
+The Magento 2 marketplace offers a reliable connector that saves tons of time and effort.
+Meet the Boost My Shop Amazon Magento 2 extension – a revolutionary tool that allows connecting the desired sales channel to your primary ecommerce website.
+The module is fully integrated with both Magento 2 and Amazon so that you can connect your storefront to the marketplace worldwide.
+Also, note that the Boost My Shop Amazon Magento 2 extension allows to connect multiple accounts and provides real-time synchronization for both orders and products.
+Below, we describe these and other features in more detail.

 Boost my Shop offers the easiest way to sell on Amazon using a Magento 2 website only.
-The idea to eliminate the necessity to manage several account and backend interfaces combining everything under the interface of one module is brilliant.
+The idea of eliminating the necessity to manage several accounts and backend interfaces and combining everything under the interface of one module is brilliant.
 Why should you do the same things twice?
-With the Boost my Shop Amazon Magento 2 module, it’s no longer necessary.
+With the Boost my Shop Amazon Magento 2 module, it is no longer necessary.
 Simply install the extension and get the full control over your Amazon accounts right in the Magento 2 backend.
-Either third-party platforms, or monthly fees won’t be used or charged.
+Either third-party platforms or monthly fees won’t be used or charged.

-Another vital feature is UPC / EAN product code support.
-It allows to match all products from your Magento 2 store with ones available in your Amazon account automatically.
+Another vital feature is the UPC / EAN product code support.
+It allows matching all products from your Magento 2 store with the ones available in your Amazon account automatically.
 Consequently, there is no need to spend time on listing products on Amazon, since the extension does everything without your intervention.
-And note that the Boost my Shop Amazon Magento 2 extension will soon be able to export categories, products, and attributes created in Magento 2 to Amazon!
+Moreover, the Boost My Shop Amazon Magento 2 extension will soon be able to export categories, products, and attributes created in Magento 2 to Amazon!

-As for stock and prices, they are constantly updates after you install and activate the module.
-Also note that Boost my Shop allows you to sell on Magento 2 Amazon using different prices.
+As for stock and prices, they are constantly updated after you install and activate the module.
+Also, note that Boost My Shop allows you to sell on Magento 2 and Amazon using different prices.
 The extension is extremely flexible, so it doesn’t put restrictions on such key aspect as prices.

-Now, it is necessary to shed light on what happens with orders.
-As soon as it is placed on Amazon, the corresponding data is sent to Magento 2.
-Next, you do all the common procedures and when the shipment is confirmed, the Boost my Shop Amazon Magento 2 module sends tracking data back to Amazon.
+Now, it is necessary to say a few words about the functionality related to orders.
+As soon as they are placed on Amazon, the corresponding data is sent to Magento 2.
+Next, you do all the standard procedures, and when the shipment is confirmed, the Boost My Shop Amazon Magento 2 module sends tracking data back to Amazon.

 Table of contents

 The first thing you should do after installing the extension is to create a new account.
-The Boost my Shop Amazon Magento 2 extension provides a very intuitive interface, so it’s not a big deal.
+The Boost My Shop Amazon Magento 2 extension provides a very intuitive interface, so it’s not a big deal.
 Simply click the “Create New Account” button under Amazon -> Accounts.
-Under the General tab, specify account name and enable it.
-Next, the Boost my Shop Amazon Magento 2 module requires to enter such parameters as Merchant ID, Access KEy ID, and Secret Key.
+In the General tab, specify the account name and enable it.
+Next, the Boost My Shop Amazon Magento 2 module requires to enter such parameters as Merchant ID, Access Key ID, and Secret Key.
 All these credentials are available on developer.amazonservices.com.

 Next, it is necessary to configure settings for each Amazon account.
-First of all, select an attribute that will be used as a product reference (in most cases, it is SKU) and then choose a store view to synchronize the Amazon account with.
+First of all, select an attribute that will be used as a product reference (in most cases, it is SKU).
+Then, choose a store view with which you want to synchronize the Amazon account.

-Then, enable order import from Magento cron, set a limit on days range for the import, decide whether to handle orders as guest orders or create user accounts, specify a customer group used for the import, select a tax class, choose status for imported orders (and enable invoice generation), allow invoice generation, and select shipment and payment methods.
+Then, enable order import from Magento cron, set a limit on days range for the import, decide whether to handle orders as guest orders or create user accounts, and specify a customer group used for the import.
+Here, you also select a tax class and status for imported orders, enable invoice generation, and select shipment and payment methods.

 In Shipment Confirmation, you enable/disable shipment confirmation from the Magento 2 backend.

-As for the Product section, it allows to specify Magento attribute used for a product barcode.
+As for the Product section, it allows specifying a Magento attribute used for a product barcode.

-The Offer section allows to enable/disable stock and price export from Magento 2 cron, select stock and price attributes that will be used in export, use special prices if they exist, apply tax and price coefficient before export, as well as select a delay attribute and specify a default delay.
+The Offer section allows you to enable/disable stock and price export from Magento 2 cron.
+You can select stock and price attributes that will be used in export, use special prices if they exist, apply tax and price coefficient before export, as well as select a delay attribute and specify a default delay.

 How to Sync Products With Amazon

 You can synchronize Magento 2 products with Amazon under Amazon -> Products.
 All the necessary items are available in a grid.
-There is a dropdown list with available accounts on the left.
-Select one you want to sync products with and hit the “Sync Listing” button on the right.
+There is a drop-down list with available accounts on the left.
+Select the one you want to sync products with and hit the “Sync Listing” button on the right.

 Alternatively, it is possible to apply the same action to selected products manually:

-Note that you can download orders manually under Amazon -> Orders – just hit the “Check New Orders” button.
+Note that you can download orders manually under Amazon -> Orders.
+All you need to do is to hit the “Check New Orders” button.
 By default, orders are synced automatically every 20 minutes (the same is about shipping confirmation).